Thomasstycke/Thomasstycke.github.io/index.md

 <br>

 <p style="text-align: justify; text-justify: inter-word;">
-Additionally, the plot demonstrates a significant increase in the counts of most violation groups since mid-2022.
-This surge could be attributed to increased investment in inspections or stricter documentation procedures within this dataset.
+Additionally, the plot illustrates a notable increase in counts since mid-2022 for most violation groups, with the exceptions of Chemical Safety and Food Sourcing and Labeling, whose monthly counts consistently remain around 10 and 40, respectively.
+The surge around mid-2022 could be attributed to increased investment in inspections or stricter documentation procedures within this dataset.
 However, it's important to note that while Facility Sanitation appears as the most frequent violation, its frequency doesn't necessarily correlate with its level of criticality.
 To better understand the urgency of each violation group, critical conditions have been investigated and plotted in  <a href="#figure2">Figure 2</a>.
 </p>

 <figure id="figure2" style="max-width: 100%; display: block; margin: 0 auto;">